 If you're unable to obtain insurance on the open market:

-You'll need to enclose with the agreement a cheque for £1,060 for the deposit premium (including insurance premium tax).
+You'll need to enclose with the agreement a cheque for £1,000 plus applicable insurance premium tax.
 Insurance cannot be provided if this deposit premium is not paid.
 A final premium will then be assessed.

 The firm will be admitted to the ARP for an emergency period of 30 days when the signed agreement and premium have been received.
 During this period, the firm (with the assistance of its brokers) is required to obtain evidence that the insurers included in the list attached to the entry procedure have declined to offer insurance (known as 'declinatures').
 A firm may also claim constructive declinature.